wechulisimiyu/leave-no-medic-behind/README.md

 ### Linux
 Install node, using the [Node Version Manager](https://github.com/nvm-sh/nvm "Official Node Version Manager Github page").

+Alternatively, you can use nodemon (a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected) to run the app.
+- To install nodemon, run ```npm install nodemon -g```

 ### Windows
 - Install node and npm.
 - Node can be installed from the [official website](https://nodejs.org/en/).
 Install it.